RakshaP25/SEMICONDUCTOR-PACKAGING/README.md

 # Semiconductor packaging
-This GitHub repository documents the Semiconductor Packaging - Fundamentals of Design and Testing 10-days Workshop offered by VSD Corp.
+This repository showcases the learnings from the 10-day workshop on Semiconductor Packaging – Fundamentals of Design and Testing, conducted by VSD Corp.
 Pvt.
-Ltd. attended from 15-27 Aug.
-2025.
+Ltd. from August 15–27, 2025.
-The workshop offers a full-pipeline understanding of the semiconductor packaging process, starting from the fundamentals and evolution of packaging to advanced 2.5D/3D architectures.
-We gain insights into advanced interconnect technologies, RDLs & interposers,  assembly processes, package reliability analysis, and also get to perform hands-on thermal simulations, package design and modeling using ANSYS tools.
+The program delivers a comprehensive, end-to-end overview of the semiconductor packaging workflow—beginning with foundational concepts and the historical evolution of packaging technologies, and progressing to cutting-edge 2.5D and 3D integration strategies.
+Participants explore advanced interconnect methods, redistribution layers (RDLs), interposer design, and key assembly stages.
+The curriculum also covers reliability assessment techniques and culminates in practical sessions involving thermal simulation, package modeling, and design using ANSYS Electronics Desktop.
 <br/>

 **Table of Contents**